My friends and I sat on chairs lined up on one side of the living room at an elder’s house in Maubisse, East Timor.

-They led me back to the homestay and I tipped each of them a few coins for their guidance – I imagine that they were a bit disappointed to have to take the cripple back home rather than finish the entire hike with the rest of the crew.
+I imagine that they were a bit disappointed to have to take the cripple back home rather than finish the entire hike with the rest of the crew.

 A few more travelers showed up and were staying at the homestay with us.

 That night, we partied in the main area food, dancing, singing, and laughing.
 We burnt out our phone data playing songs and videos from YouTube for the group including some hit classics like Gangnam Style, The Cupid Shuffle, and of course, Watch me Whip.